 Telefónica’s global partnership manager Rafael Fernández de Alarcón explained on the reasons of the very recent extension of their sponsorship agreement through the end of 2021: “We share values such as a teamwork, respect, fair play and generosity to all fans”, he said, as he also thanked the riders for all their displays of affection to the public, especially in moments of real stress and physical wear.

 The brand’s Chief Data Officer, Chema Alonso, offered two demonstrations on the importance of Big Data and cognitive research in cycling, for both training planning and racing analysis.
 As a very illustrative example, data was shown on the intensity and speed figures reached by Alejandro Valverde in his World Championship victory in Austria last September.
-All information on the initiative is gathered at this website.

 The Movistar Team’s 2019 season will start at the Tour Down Under in Australia for its men’s team (January 13-20), with the women’s squad set to kick off their calendar at the Volta a la Comunitat Valenciana (February 10).
 The riders will cover more than 300 racing days across nearly twenty countries in Latin America, Asia, Oceania, North America and Europe, including the whole Spanish pro calendar, which spans 125 days of competition.
 To fulfil their goals, both teams will share identical resources and technical materials, as well as a partnership program which features 30 top-tier brands again trusting both Movistar Team teams in 2019.